Acurast/acurast-ws-service/messages.md

 ### Websocket Transport Layer Header

 The Header is a fixed size 65 byte header.
-The first byte is split into two sections: the first section specifies the version of the protocol this package belongs to (for now only version 1 exits), the second section specifies the type of the package.
+The first byte is split into two sections: the first section specifies the version of the protocol this package belongs to (for now only version 1 exits, big endian), the second section specifies the type of the package, .
 This byte is followed by 32 bytes for the source public key and then another 32 bytes for the destination public key.

 .----------------------------------.
 | version                  (4 bit) |